Creating a mobile app that meets consumer’s expectations

 If you look at app development in a very simplistic way, it’s easier to end up with a rather straightforward life cycle for an application project:

-3. Perhaps earn some follow-up revenue if the consumer returns to you for changes.
+3. Perhaps earn some follow-up revenue if the consumer returns back for changes.

 4. Get it "out the door" and into the app stores.